19JAN 2010

 We’re running a Beta-product!

-As you can imagine, there’s a ton of new cool things to work with in SharePoint 2010 – where the BCS is one.
-This article discuss the very basics of how you can retrieve information from these lists using the normal API-approach.
+There are many new capabilities to use in SharePoint 2010 – where the BCS is one.
+This article discusses how you can retrieve information from these lists using the normal API approach.

-At the time of this writing (during Public Beta) there isn’t any measures on performance and what impact it has on the server in comparison to alternative ways to fetch and work with the data.
+At the time of this writing (during Public Beta), there aren’t any measures on performance and what impact it has on the server in comparison to alternative ways to fetch and work with the data.

 Summary